Dental Fillings at

 At some point in your life, it is possible that you will have a cavity in one of your teeth.
-If you have a cavity, there is a good chance that your dentist will use a dental filling to finalize the treatment of your tooth.
+If you have a cavity, there is a good chance that your dentist will use a White filling to finalize the treatment for your tooth.
+Dental fillings are used by a dentist to “fill” space from a cavity after treatment.
+Composite fillings, also known as white fillings or tooth-colored fillings.

 What is a Dental Filling?